ualib/agda-algebras/README.md

 ### Attributions and citations

-Most of the mathematical results that formalized in the [UAlib](https://ualib.gitlab.io) are already well known.
+Most (if not all) of the mathematical results that formalized in the [UniversalAlgebra](https://ualib.gitlab.io) are library already well known.

 Regarding the Agda source code in the [Agda UniversalAlgebra](https://gitlab.com/ualib/ualib.gitlab.io/), this is mainly due to the author with one major caveat: we benefited greatly from, and the library depends upon, the lecture notes on [Univalent Foundations and Homotopy Type Theory](https://www.cs.bham.ac.uk/~mhe/HoTT-UF-in-Agda-Lecture-Notes/index.html) and the [Type Topology](https://github.com/martinescardo/TypeTopology) Agda Library by [Martin Hötzel Escardo](https://www.cs.bham.ac.uk/~mhe).
 The author is indebted to Martin for making his library and notes available and for teaching a course on type theory in Agda at the [Midlands Graduate School in the Foundations of Computing Science](http://events.cs.bham.ac.uk/mgs2019/) in Birmingham in 2019.